Tips to ensure your emails are delivered directly to your recipients’ inbox.

-Note: Verifying a domain isn't an option for free email providers like Gmail or Outlook.
+Note: Verifying a domain isn't an option for free email providers like Gmail.

 Verify your email

-Whether you use a custom email or a free email (such as Gmail or Outlook), we recommend verifying it.
+We recommend verifying your email address regardless of the service you're using.
 This tells us your email address is valid and you have access to it.
 Spam filters usually block emails that seem to come from invalid addresses.

-To verify your email, go to your Email Campaigns dashboard, click Settings, click Sender Details, then click Verify Email.
+To verify your email, open the Email Campaign settings panel, click Sender Details, then click Verify Email.
 From there, you'll copy a code from an email we send to your address.
 For detailed steps, visit Setting up sender details.